Page: of 2 [ Back | Next ]

 Grand Junction, Co.

-"GREATER LOVE, HATH NO MAN THAN THIS, THAT HE LAY DOWN HIS LIFE, FOR HIS FRIENDS" - John 15:13....
+"GREATER LOVE, HATH NO MAN THAN THIS, THAT HE LAY, DOWN HIS LIFE, FOR HIS FRIENDS" - John 15:13....
 Remembering, This Young Hero, on the anniversary, of the day, he gave his Life, for our Country, with a Multitude, of Thanks, for his Courage, Service and dedication.
 Rest well and know, that you will, NEVER BE FORGOTTEN.
-From the sister, of a yet another, Fallen, Young Hero, who made the Ultimate Sacrifice, in Vietnam.
+From the sister, of a yet, another Fallen, Young Hero, who made the Ultimate Sacrifice, in Vietnam.
 KIA., 1967....
-They shall, grow not old, as we, that are left, grow old; age shall, not weary them, nor, the years condemn.
+They shall, grow not old, as we that are left, grow old. age shall, not weary them, nor, the years condemn.
 At the going down, of the sun and in the morning, We will remember them.
-"For the Fallen," September 1914 ~R.L.
-Binyon~
+"For the Fallen" September 1914 ~ R.L.
+Binyon ~

 Jan 30, 2007